hemisemidemipresent/cyberquincy/parser/README.md

 // what was parsed and what wasn't and decide how to reply to the user accordingly
 ```

-The following breakdown of available parsers will reference the above examples
+The following breakdown of available parsers will reference the above examples.

 <a name="parser-breakdown"></a>
+### Parser Breakdown
 Note you must call `.parse()` on the global `CommandParser` module with arguments `args, Parser1{, Parser2, ...
 ParserN}`.
 The parsers have to evaluate to a concrete-parsing expression

 <a name="concrete-parsers">